(reading time: 54 minutes)

 “On how many folk angry when they see where we go.
 Plus, I want food first.”
 Nayth nodded.
 It was a sentiment all of the crew would have voiced in that situation, as long as they had skin over their bones.
 They both faced forward and quieted, mutinous minds wandering to thoughts of steaming meat and vegetables.
 What they would get was slimy and tinned, seasoned with a pinch of imagination rather than salt.

-Their daydreams didn’t last long however, because there was a commotion when a small group took their food and tried to hide in a secluded corner of the chamber.
+Their daydreams didn’t last long however, as there was a commotion when a small group took their food and tried to hide in a secluded corner of the chamber.
 Whetsaw recognized the cluster as the young folk: Alast, Pearlen, the Rookr twins, Dawn, and Roary.
 Their shoulders were hunched and they all held their food in front of them like they were shielding it from the florent’s light.
-Pearlen had something other than food; it was an empty water canister, its lip broken in places and peeled outward like a flower.
+Pearlen had something other than food; it was an empty water canister, its lip broken in places and peeled out like flower petals.
 Something sloshed inside it.
 The girl’s spotted eyes were wild, red and terrified, especially so once someone shouted in her direction.

 “Everyone stop!” she boomed.
 “That’s an order.”
 The crew quieted.
 A few of them stole backward glances to see if the line was reforming yet; it was difficult to riot on an empty stomach.
 Teal singled out the woman who had flung the initial accusation.
 “You saw them take an extra shoelace fish head?”